-For questions on your Water Utility Bill or to set up service, please contact Utility Billing at 425-587-3150
+For questions about your Water Utility Bill or to set up service, please contact Utility Billing at 425-587-3150.

 Have you received a water bill that seems unusually high?
 Your water bill could be higher than normal for a number of reasons.
 Here are some ways you can troubleshoot to see why your bill is high: